 Applying suture and bridge mends on floating fragments

 It was chosen to not insert fills on the parchment documents for several reasons.
 On the 1861 parchment, there was significant concern that the damaged areas would not be able to support the weight of even a light fill.
-On the 1790 Constitutions, the fact that they were full skins complete with strong axilla, and already had very distinct distortions, raised concerns that creating fills that large could pull the parchment in undesirable ways.
+On the 1790 Constitutions, the fact that they were full skins, complete with strong axilla, and already had very distinct distortions, raised concerns that creating large fills could pull the parchment in undesirable ways.
 The 1790 Constitutions were therefore strategically repaired with a slightly heavier paper than the 1861 document, but still with the purpose of focusing on stabilizing areas that could catch or become a handling issue.

 Example of local damage and stains on 1790 Constitutions